dustyroom-studio/quibli-doc/_docs/limitations.md

 #### In _Foliage_ and _Grass_ shaders, there is no support for the shadows when working with additional lights.
 During making of the _Foliage_ and _Grass_ shaders, we had to completely revisit Unity's emission behavior for these shaders, in order to flexibly control the color shading.
 Otherwise, there would be a poor looking shadow rendered over the foliage objects, which there is no control over.

+#### Quibli does not include a tool for automatic prefab placement.
+Our grass needs to be placed with a mesh-painting tool, like [Polybrush](https://unity.com/features/polybrush){:target="_blank"}, as opposed to being spawned by Unity’s terrain tool.

+#### Foliage can not be used with Terrain.
+Currently the _Foliage_ and _Grass_ shaders don't work on the 'details' objects painted with Unity Terrain.

+#### _Foliage Generator_ doesn't produce the trunks of the trees.
+Also, it doen't create conventional flower plants.
+It works with included as well as external meshes and processes them so that the generated plants can work as stylized leafy parts of  the foliage.
+However, using the proper textures and a bit non-literal approach, the floral decorations can be created with the _Foliage Generator_.